Dehumidifier Buying Guide

 Warranty

-A one-year warranty is the industry standard.
+A one-year warranty is the standard in the industry.
 A two-year warranty is even better!
-Take into account what the warranty covers--motor, fan, electrical components?
+Take into account what the warranty covers–motor, fan, electrical components, the refrigeration system?
 Also, find out if certain customer actions will void the warranty.
 Warranties are your insurance policy against defect and malfunction, so it is prudent to take these into account when choosing a dehumidifier for your home.